-Leadership requirements continue to evolve in accordance to the demographic status of the organisation and its ecological environment.
-Therefore, to only delineate the core "qualifications" of innovative leadership would make sense rather then to list all the specifications for all leadership posts in different categories of organisations of different sectors.
+Leadership requirements continue to evolve in accordance to the demographic status of anorganisation and its ecological environment.
+Therefore, to only delineate the core "qualifications" of innovative leadership would make more sense than listing all the specifications for all leadership posts in different categories of organisations of different sectors.

 In a stable environment, it is easier to devise an organisation and individual congruence model in order to make predictions about performance.
-However, with the forces of change already mentioned before, such a model tends to sum up the past patterns without necessarily reflecting the potential future scenarios of coping with high ambiguity and uncertainty.
+However, with the forces of change already mentioned before, such a model tends to sum up behavioural patterns of the past without necessarily reflecting the potential future scenarios of coping with high ambiguity and uncertainty of tomorrow.